 How to Make Baked Potatoes

-The first thing: choose the right potato!
+Choose the right potato!
 While other potatoes will be okay, russet potatoes are definitely the king of baking potatoes.
 Russet potatoes have thicker skins which turn into a nice crispy exterior, and starchy flesh, which yields a fluffy white interior.

 Scrub, scrub, scrub!
 You’re going to eat the skins, so please make sure they’re clean.
 Nobody wants to crunch down on a piece of grit.
+When you’re finished scrubbing the potato, dry it thoroughly with a paper towel or clean dish towel.
+A dry potato equals a crispy potato skin.

-Cover the potatoes with a thin coat of oil.
+Cover the potatoes with a thin coat of oil and season.
 I like olive oil, but butter or another kind of oil is fine.
 Don’t want to get your hands dirty?
 Spray the potatoes with olive oil spray.
+Sprinkle the potatoes liberally with coarse salt and pepper.

 Top with your favorite toppings!
 Keep reading for lots of great suggestions.